 Named after John D. Rockefeller, a major benefactor to the National Parks, Rockefeller Hall offers an interpretive area on the first floor.
 Originally built as a naval center, Rockefeller Hall as part of a complex that was strategic for communications with Europe.

 Completely renovated, it is used as a welcome center and base for the Schoodic Institute, an educational and research facility.
-Built in 1934, Rockefeller Hall is an example of French Eclectic style with a mix of rock, brick and masonry.
+Built in 1934, Rockefeller Hall is an example of the French Eclectic style with a mix of rock, brick and masonry.

 Located at Schoodic Point.
-Open seasonally from late May until mid October.
+Open seasonally from late May until mid-October.

 Hiking on Schoodic Peninsula